Write a little about yourself. Just a paragraph will do.

 talk to kids because I have no idea what to say to them, and I've

 discovered I'm not great at appreciating pictures they draw for me

 effusively enough.
 I do like kids though - they're too cute not to

 like.
-Born and bred a New Yorker, I've lived in eight states before
+Born and bred a New Yorker, I've lived in nine states, but

 Anyway, I could ramble for a while more - talking about ourselves

 is a skill few of us lack, I think, and I'm not a particularly